Cliché Halloween Costumes to Avoid for 2012

 Much like the deluge of Heath Ledger-style Joker costumes seen in 2008 as a response to The Dark Knight, just about every teenaged boy in the country has at this point contemplated cobbling together a rough approximation of the The Dark Knight Rises villain’s mask.
 It should go without saying that you will likely fail in this effort.
 Plus, the mask will only get in the way of drinking, anyways.

-While Joss Whedon’s The Avengers boasts more potential costume ideas than any other movie this year, bare in mind that every single one of the Avengers has had their own movie in the last few years, meaning that you’re essentially tapping a well that’s been dry since 2011, at the latest.
+While Joss Whedon’s The Avengers boasts more potential costume ideas than any other movie this year, bear in mind that every single one of the Avengers has had their own movie in the last few years, meaning that you’re essentially tapping a well that’s been dry since 2011, at the latest.
 As much as it pains me to say, you’d come off as slightly more creative going as Bane than Nick Fury.

 Granted, I love the British sci-fi series quite a bit, but what nerd at this point hasn’t seen someone dressed up as David Tennant’s or Matt Smith’s iterations of the last Time Lord at this point?
 Same goes for dressing up as the TARDIS as part of a group costume.
 A Dalek costume, however, would be pretty damn impressive.